hypernyan/eth_vlg/README.md

 ### Transmission queue and retransmissions

 TCP receiver does not need to acknowledge each packet, instead it may cknowledge multiple packets if all were received successfully.
 This implies that sender stores all unacknowledged data and may retransmit unacknowledged packets.
-Transmission queue stores user data in RAM which is filled with new data and freed as remote acknowledge progresses.
-It also stores information about each packet written: sequence number, length and checksum in a separate RAM `pkt_info` in A packet is considered complete and is queued if:
+Transmission queue stores user data in an 8-bit RAM which is filled with new user data and freed as remote acknowledge progresses.
+A seperate `pkt_info` RAM is also filled with information about each packet when it is formed: sequence number, length and checksum as well as retransmission timer and retransmissions count.
+After being formed, the packets may only be transmitted as written without the ability to split and/or combine them.
+This limitation is imposed to avoid recalculating TCP payload checksum.
+There are several conditions in which the packet is considered complete and is queued for transmission:
+- Data RAM full;
-- MSS is reached
+- MSS reached;
-- `tcp_vin` was held low for at least TCP_TX_TIMEOUT ticks (default: 50).
+- No new data for TCP_TX_TIMEOUT ticks (default: 50);

-and a new entry in `pkt_info` is created.
+- Packet forced to be queued without waiting for TCP_TX_TIMEOUT by asserting `tcp_snd`.

-Queue's FSM continiously scans packet info RAM for entries with present flag set.
-Present flag indicates that a packet is stored in data RAM.
-Depending on packet's sequence number and remote acknowledgment number, one of the events will occur:
+Queue's FSM continiously scans `pkt_info` RAM for entries with `present` flag set.
+This flag indicates that a packet is still stored in data RAM because it is not acked by the receiver yet.
+After finding and entry with `present` flag set, the Queue FSM processes the packet in one of the following ways:
 - Packet's *sequence* number plus packet's *length* is **less or equal** than remote *acknowledgment* number indicates that packet is acked.
-Present flag will be cleared releasing entry for next packets
+Present flag will be cleared releasing space for next packets in data RAM and `pkt_info` RAM.
-- Packet's *sequence* number plus packet's length is **higher** than remote *acknowledgment* number and retransmit timer is less than timeout value.
-This situation indicates that packet is yet unacknowledged, but there is still time for remote device to acknowledge it.
-Retransmit timer is incremented.
+- Packet's *sequence* number plus packet's length **higher** than remote *acknowledgment* number and retransmit timer less than timeout value indicates that packet is yet unacknowledged, but there is still time for remote device to acknowledge it before retransmission occurs.
+Retransmit timer is incremented and next packet is processed.
-- Packet's *sequence* number plus packet's *length* is **higher** than remote *acknowledgment* number and *retransmit timer* is **equal** to *timeout* value indicates that packet is unacknowledged and retransmission timeout is reached.
-Retransmission occurs, number of retransmission tries is incremented and retransmit timer is reset to zero.
+- Packet's *sequence* number plus packet's *length* **higher** than remote *acknowledgment* number and *retransmit timer* **equal** to *timeout* value indicates that packet is unacknowledged and retransmission timeout is reached.
+Retransmission occurs, number of *retransmission tries* is incremented and *retransmit timer* is reset to zero.
 Note that when a new entry is created, retransmit timer is preloaded with timeout value, so the first time a new packet is transmitted without waiting for retransmission timeout.
-- Retransmit tries reaching limit will trigger forced connection termination.
+- Packet's *retransmission tries* reaching retransmission limit will trigger forced connection termination.

-IPv4 checksum is recalculated with each new byte written.

-Transmission queue is directly wired to user transmission logic with inputs `tcp_din`, `tcp_vin` and an output `tcp_cts`.
+Transmission queue is directly wired to user transmission logic with `tcp_din`, `tcp_vin`, `tcp_cts` and `tcp_snd`.

-Each protocol a used in eth_vlg has
-## ARP
-ARP is responsible for binding IPv4 address with MAC.
-Because of ARP, one must not know remote MAC address, but only IPv4.
-`arp_vlg` replies to ARP requests and generates ARP requests if MAC is not known for target's IPv4 address.
 ## Simulation
 Simple testbench is provided to verify functionality.
 Run modelsim.bat. (modelsim.exe location should be in PATH) 2 modules are instantiated, for client and server.
 After ARP, 3-way handshake is performed and data is streamed in both directions.